Bibisara Assaubayeva: Solozhenkin cheating claims

 Russian grandmaster and coach Evgeniy Solozhenkin accused Assaubayeva on several internet articles of cheating during the World Youth U14 Championship in Uruguay in September 2017, claiming his daughter had heard her talking about her ongoing game during a toilet break.
-The FIDE Ethics Commission investigated the case and ultimately suspended Solozhenkin for making unsubstantiated allegations of cheating, citing an analysis of Kenneth Regan that showed no evidence of cheating.
+The FIDE Ethics Commission investigated the case and ultimately suspended Solozhenkin for making unsubstantiated allegations of cheating, citing an analysis of Kenneth W. Regan that showed no evidence of cheating.

 A group of grandmasters wrote an open letter protesting against Solozhenkin's suspension, without giving an opinion about his accusations against Assaubayeva.
 Assaubayeva's family sued Solozhenkin for defamatory allegations made in public and in the media that offended Assaubayeva's honor and dignity.
 The Moscow Appellate Court ordered Solozhenkin to apologize, disavow his allegations to the media, delete the defamatory articles, and pay a compensatory sum of 100,000 rubles.

 Unsolicited letters

 In 2022 the investigative journalism outlet Meduza revealed that Assaubayeva was one of at least 15 female chess players who had received harassments in form of unsolicited letters containing used condoms and pornographic pictures from a resident in Riga, Latvia between 2009 and 2021.
 Assaubayeva was fourteen when she received such a letter in 2018, and several other recipients had also been minors.
 With the assistance of forensic experts and through searching the contents of data breaches, Meduza managed to pinpoint the identity of the sender to international master Andrejs Strebkovs.
 Although he was unable to be prosecuted under Latvian law, Strebkovs was subsequently banned from all FIDE events for 12 years, and had his International Master title revoked.